Continuing Education Activity

 - Review the manifestations of autonomic dysreflexia.

-- Outline the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by Autonomic dysreflexia.
+- Outline the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by autonomic dysreflexia.

-The higher the level of the spinal cord injury, the greater the risk with up to 90% of patients with cervical spinal or high-thoracic spinal cord injury being susceptible.
+The higher the level of the spinal cord injury and the more complete, the greater the risk of developing autonomic dysreflexia.
+Up to 90% of patients with cervical spinal or high-thoracic spinal cord injury are susceptible to the disorder.
 Dysregulation of the autonomic nervous system leads to an uncoordinated autonomic response that may result in a potentially life-threatening hypertensive episode when there is a noxious stimulus below the level of the spinal cord injury.
-In about 85% of cases, this stimulus is from a urological source such as a UTI, a distended bladder, or a clogged Foley catheter.
+In about 85% of cases, this stimulus is from a urological source such as a urinary tract infection (UTI), a distended bladder, or a clogged Foley catheter.
 There is a significantly increased risk of stroke by 300% to 400%.
 Autonomic dysreflexia can occur in susceptible individuals up to 40 times per day.
-Patients with traumatic spinal injuries who have autonomic dysreflexia had a higher death rate than similarly injured individuals without the disorder.
+Patients with traumatic spinal injuries with autonomic dysreflexia have a significantly higher death rate than similarly injured individuals without the disorder.

-Patients prone to this disorder will usually have a history of prior episodes, but health professionals need to be alert to an initial presentation without any prior history of autonomic dysreflexia.
+Patients prone to this disorder will usually have a documented or personal history of prior episodes, but health professionals need to be alert to an initial presentation without any known prior history of autonomic dysreflexia.

-Cutaneous or visceral stimulation below the level of the spinal cord injury, initiates afferent impulses that elicit reflex sympathetic nervous system activity.
-The sympathetic response leads to diffuse vasoconstriction, typically to the lower two-thirds of the body, and a rise in blood pressure.
-In an intact autonomic system, this increased blood pressure stimulates the carotid sinus leading to a parasympathetic outflow slowing the heart rate via vagal stimulation and causing diffuse vasodilation to balance the original increased sympathetic response.
-However, in the setting of a spinal cord injury, the normal compensatory parasympathetic response cannot travel below the level of the spinal cord injury, and generalized vasoconstriction continues below the level of injury leading to systemic hypertension.
-The compensatory parasympathetic response leads to bradycardia and vasodilation, but only above the level of the spinal cord injury.
+Cutaneous or visceral stimulation below the level of the injury initiates afferent impulses to the intermediolateral grey columns of the spinal cord that elicit abnormal reflex sympathetic nervous system activity from T6 to L2.
+The sympathetic response is exaggerated due to a lack of compensatory descending parasympathetic stimulation and intrinsic post-traumatic hypersensitivity.
+This leads to diffuse vasoconstriction, typically to the lower two-thirds of the body, and a significant rise in blood pressure despite maximum parasympathetic vasodilatory efforts above the level of injury.
+In an intact autonomic system, this increased blood pressure activates the carotid sinus and aortic arch baroreceptors leading to a parasympathetic response slowing the heart rate via vagal nerve activity and causing diffuse vasodilation to correct the original increased sympathetic tone.

 Pharmacological causes of autonomic dysreflexia are rare, but recently a case was reported in a patient receiving combination therapy with duloxetine and amitriptyline.